 Save tax in your settlement agreement

-There are tax breaks available for compromise and settlement agreements, and both sides can benefit from these.
+There are tax breaks available for settlement agreements, and both sides can benefit from these.
 Have a look at our tax article to learn more, but the most common break is £30,000 tax free as an ex gratia payment.
 Point this out to your employer and couch it in terms that you could both walk away better off.
 Most employers are so risk averse when it comes to tax that they won’t even use this tax break to pay you your notice pay tax free, but it’s definitely worth asking.

 If you have any information relating to malpractice by your employer, which would help to motivate them to give you a better deal, then what better time to mention it than when negotiating a settlement agreement?
 It is especially relevant whereby such behaviour is the cause of you having to resign in the first place.
 Indeed, by revealing the company’s bad behaviour, you are probably helping to ensure that they change their ways going forwards.
 Of course you cannot blackmail your employer by asking for money just to keep quiet about certain information; but it can be used to point out the strength of your potential claim, and therefore be a perfectly legitimate bargaining chip.

 Confidentiality clauses in settlement agreements

 Its standard practice to include a confidentiality clause when negotiating a settlement agreement.
 So you can list the things you want, such as an ex gratia payment, outstanding holiday pay, and then mention that you will be happy to sign a confidentiality clause confirming that the circumstances surrounding the termination of your employment will remain confidential.
 This is worth mentioning when the company knows it’s been up to no good, and it knows that you know too.